 - In a 2007 Mexican study about the “relationship between sexual satiety and brain androgen receptors” performed on animals, it was found that a lower frequency of masturbation-induced orgasms directly correlates to better utilization of the male hormone by the body’s androgen receptors.

-- One of the most recent studies with respect to the benefits of semen retention was published in 2018 by the NIH which reviewed “the relationship between the ejaculatory abstinence period and semen characteristics.”
+- One of the most recent studies with respect to the benefits was published in 2018 by the NIH which reviewed “the relationship between the ejaculatory abstinence period and semen characteristics.”
 The study conclusively found that there was, in fact, a noticeable improvement in sperm motility or the sperm’s ability to move and fertilise, in males that had practised semen retention for a substantial period of time.

 Is sperm retention the same as no-fap?